-While my family does most of our skiing in Lake Tahoe a few hours away from home in the San Francisco Bay Area, we have been hoping for a long time to take a Utah ski vacation.
+While my family does most of our skiing in Lake Tahoe a few hours away from home in the San Francisco Bay Area, we have been hoping for a long time to take a ski vacation in Utah.
 Utah is where I learned to ski with my parents and sister when I was in high school.
 I have wanted to introduce my kids to the unrivaled snow and many amazing resorts for a long time.

-When the opportunity to visit Park City Mountain Resort finally presented itself this winter thanks to a three day weekend, we jumped at the chance!
-Park City has been on the top of our Utah ski bucket list for quite awhile.
-It’s owned and operated by Vail Resorts, just like the resort we ski most often in Lake Tahoe – Northstar California Resort.
+When the opportunity to visit Park City Mountain Resort finally presented itself a couple of ski seasons ago thanks to a three day weekend, we jumped at the chance!
+Park City is owned and operated by Vail Resorts, just like the resort we ski most often in Lake Tahoe – Northstar California Resort.
 Park City participates in the Epic Pass making it an especially good fit for many Northern Californians like my family.
 It’s also the largest and one of the best ski resorts in the state of Utah.

 Ski vacations involve a lot of logistics, so I did a ton of research and planning before our trip.
 Of course, we learned that much more being on the ground, making a few mistakes and stumbling into a few tricks and hacks on our three night trip.
 Here is what other first timers need to know when headed to Park City Mountain to ski.

 Disclosure: Trips With Tykes uses affiliate links.
 We may receive compensation when you click on links featured in this post.
 See our full disclosure policy linked in the menu at the top of this site.

 Tips for First Timers Skiing Park City Mountain Resort